 Is Minecraft on Steam?
 Or, is Minecraft ever coming to Steam?
 You’re probably aware that there isn’t currently a listing for Minecraft on Steam, but that doesn’t mean there’s not a way around it.
-We’ve included some instructions below on how to get Minecraft working through Steam.
+We’ve included some helpful instructions below on how to get Minecraft working through Steam, meaning you’ll soon be all set to start building your dream Minecraft house.

 Whether you’re new to Minecraft, need a Minecraft alternative, or you’re desperately trying to get the game on Steam.
 Here’s everything you need to know about Minecraft on Steam, including some words from Notch himself on why Steam doesn’t work for Mojang.